 As long as the power supply is ensured via the main power supply, the backup battery is continuously charged.
-The charging current will be determined by the charging status of the battery.
-With continuous charging the current drops to very small values to maintain the battery fully charged.
+Then the charging current depends on the charging status of the battery.
+With continuous charging, the current drops to very small values to maintain the battery fully charged.